UQ-RCC/hpc-docs/policy/Bunya-Conditions-of-Access.md

 * I understand that I should not be continuously reading from and/or writing to a directory/folder in /QRISdata during a calculation.
 Once-off read of input and/or once-off write of output is acceptable.

 * I understand that Bunya is for academic use only.
 Commercial and/or consultation work should not be using Bunya.

+* I understand that unless personal use is explicitly allowed, software or data licensed to UQ, which includes Open-Source licensed software or data, must only be used for purposes legitimately associated with UQ's operations as a teaching and research institution.
+By obtaining or using UQ-licensed software or data I must understand and comply with the terms and conditions for use of the software or data.

 * ***I understand that if I run calculations or processes on the login nodes without an acceptable reason, or that if I submit my calculations from /QRISdata, or that if my calculations continuously write to and/or read from /QRISdata, or if I use Bunya for commercial and/or consultation work my access to Bunya could be suspended.***